lpata1/Final-Project/Project_Proposal.md

 I plan on continuing to search Google to find more free links.
 I know that Bloomberg data is very expensive so my goal is to find a way to give similar information but for free with the API key.
 ________________________________________________________________________________________________________________

 <**Project Schedule: You have 6 weeks (roughly) to finish the project.
 Draft a general timeline for your project.
 Depending on your project, you might be able to provide a detailed schedule or only an overview.
-Preparation of a longer project is also accompanied by present uncertainty, and this schedule will likely require revisions as the project progresses**.>**
+Preparation of a longer project is also accompanied by present uncertainty, and this schedule will likely require revisions as the project progresses.**>
 ________________________________________________________________________________________________________________
 Week of 4/9) Have all APIs that will be used.
 Write code for Finance Calculator Equations.
 Work on API for best and worst performing stocks of the day.

 Week of 4/16) Finish API for best and worst performing stocks of the day.
 Work on Comparative Analysis Report.

 Week of 4/23) Finish Comparative Analysis Report.
 Work on Stock Description Page.
+Make a Mortgage Calculator that will hep people with no financial background.

 Week of 4/30 *short week*) Add finishing touches, and any other possible features that you think sould be added.
 Have web page formatting down.
 Turn in Assignment.